 Mid January - Mid March: Hilary Term Dates.

-Early May - Late June: Trinity Term Dates.
+Late April - Late June: Trinity Term Dates.

 In each term, visiting students pursue one primary subject (normally 8 tutorials) and one secondary subject (normally 4 tutorials).
 For the academic year, Dickinson students will pursue three primary subject tutorials (one per each of the three Oxford terms) and three secondary subject tutorials (again, one per each Oxford term) for a total of eight Dickinson credits.

 Is there a group flight?

 Due to the limited number of participants, a group flight will not be offered.

 What if my family wants to visit me?

 Great!
 But, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.